burtonageo/MacTypes-sys/Readme.md

 ## Description:

- The `MacTypes-sys` library provides bindings to the MacTypes.h header on OSX.
+ The `MacTypes-sys` library provides bindings to the MacTypes.h header on macOS.
 This library defines base types used in both Carbon and legacy Cocoa APIs.

 ## Usage: